dl-tokenf/contracts/README.md

 ## Contribution

-With an ambitios goal to make RWA simple, we are open to any mind-blowing improvement proposals.
+With an ambitious goal to make RWA simple, we are open to any mind-blowing improvement proposals.

 ## License